0mniteck/u-boot/docs/FLASH.md

 ### Always do an Initial Flash From Bypassed and Erased SPI/eMMC

-#### Erase current SPI, then boot into U-Boot Via SD with sdcard.img
+#### Bypass current SPI, then boot into U-Boot Via SD with sdcard.img

 `Insert SD Card`